 Although no positions are technically unsafe (other than those that have you flat on your back after 20 weeks), some women don’t like the feeling of very deep penetration.
 It’s fine to give and receive oral sex during any trimester, but your partner should never blow or otherwise force air into your vagina because it could cause a dangerous embolism (when a burst of air blocks a blood vessel).
 And discuss the possible risks of having anal sex with your obstetrician — these include blood loss from hemorrhoids and risk of bacterial vaginitis caused by immediately having vaginal sex after anal sex.

 Because a woman cannot get pregnant while pregnant, what would be a reason for using protection?

 It is crucial to use protection during sex for the prevention of sexually transmitted diseases (STDs) if you are in a non-monogamous relationship or if your partner is known to have an STD.
 Herpes simplex virus can also be transmitted through vaginal, anal or oral sex, and is associated with birth defects.

 The Zika virus is present in semen for up to six months after a man has contracted Zika.
 The CDC recommends that if your male partner has or had Zika symptoms, you should either not have sex or always use condoms during sex for at least six months.
 If he has no Zika symptoms, but travelled to an area known to have Zika, you should either not have sex or always use condoms during sex for at least eight weeks.

-Whether your sex drive is in high gear or has stalled during pregnancy, Dr. McNally recommends that you talk to your obstetrician about any concerns you might have.
+Whether your sex drive is in high gear or has stalled during pregnancy, Dr. Johnston recommends that you talk to your obstetrician about any concerns you might have.
 Some medical conditions, such as vaginal bleeding, placenta previa, incompetent cervix or risk for preterm birth, may cause your doctor to ask you to abstain from sex while pregnant.